Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 }
 ```

-And we made the class final:
+And we made the class final, which resulted in the following code:
 ```java
 public final class ProjectTime {
 	private static final String fmtDate = "yyyy-MM-dd";